Firmware-Forge/ESP8266-Updater/docs/sphinx/source/getting_started.rst

 Now that you have registerd your first device, you are ready to start using this library!
 Usage is pretty simple if you are using `platformio <https://platformio.org/>`_.
 All you will need to do is go to the libraries page, search for "Firmware Forge", and download the library.
 All of the dependencies will be handled by platformio.
+You can also view the library in your browser `here <https://platformio.org/lib/show/6892/FirmwareForge-ESP8266-Updater/examples>`_.

 Usage is straight forward, you will declare the updater outside of the setup and loop functions: